 time_hour; two new variables are created and computed for daily maximum and minimum temperatures.

-It has been seen that the tsibble handles regularly-spaced temporal data well, from seconds to years.
-The option
+Note that the tsibble handles regularly-spaced temporal data well, from seconds to years based on its time representation (see

 regular, by default, is set to

 FALSE to create a tsibble for the data collected at irregular time interval.
-Below shows the scheduled date time of the flights in New York City:
+Below shows the scheduled date time of the flights in New York:

 regular = FALSE, it turns to an irregularly-spaced tsibble, where